MGA| Michael Green Architecture, based out of Vancouver BC, is the recipient of the RAIC 2021 Architectural Firm Award.

 MGA | MICHAEL GREEN ARCHITECTURE is one of the most internationally recognized architecture firms in Canada.
 Beyond the four Governor General’s Medals for Architecture and the two RAIC Awards for Architectural Innovation, they are recognized for their innovation in sustainable architecture and for developing carbon-neutral buildings with advanced wood construction.

 The firm was founded in 2012 by Michael Green, who is known for his research, leadership, and expertise in the tall wood movement and building with timber products.
 Green’s work in mass timber construction is evident in both the firm’s practice and in academic theory, with Green authoring ‘The Case for Tall Wood Buildings’ and popularizing the phrase ‘mass timber.’
 Michael continued to share his passion for the environment and the case for building with wood through his 2013 TED Talk, Why We Should Build Wooden Skyscrapers.

 In 2018, Natalie Telewiak became a Principal at MGA.
 With an education in architecture and engineering, Natalie brings an approach rooted in material logic.
 Together, Michael and Natalie run MGA from the office in Vancouver, British Columbia.

-MGA provides a full scope of architectural services, from pre-design through to completion.
+MGA provides a full scope of architectural services, from pre-design until completion.
 Landscape architecture, interior design, and wayfinding are integrated into their process.
-From the variety of their projects, clients, and staff, the firm gathers knowledge from one type of building or interior and hand it to the next, avoiding cookie-cutter solutions for the same project type each time.
+From the variety of their projects, clients, and staff, the firm gathers knowledge from one type of building or interior and hands it to the next, avoiding cookie-cutter solutions for the same project type each time.